HaoguangYang/omniveyor_gazebo_world/README.md

     # compile the package.
     catkin_make -DCMAKE_BUILD_TYPE=Release
     ```
     Fix any dependency issues should they causes compilation error.
+Most likely you wil see an error about missing `costmap_2d` package.
+Install it with `apt-get`:
+    ```sh
+    sudo apt-get install ros-noetic-costmap-2d
+    ```
+    Recompile the workspace and make sure the error is gone.

   - To run the simulation scene:
     ```sh
     source ./devel/setup.sh